Contractors were considered high-risk customers in the traditional approaches used by lenders.

 2. Monthly Expenses

-Repayment of car mortgages, credit card debts, student mortgages, child fees and other mortgage installments, property taxes, accident insurance premiums, underwriting and closing costs, mortgage premiums, and fees related to receiving and settling a mortgage; are current expenses to applicants.
+Repayment of car mortgages, credit card debts, student mortgages, child fees and other mortgage instalments, property taxes, accident insurance premiums, underwriting and closing costs, mortgage premiums, and fees related to receiving and settling a mortgage; are current expenses to applicants.

 In many cases, the cost of borrowing is also high and should be considered.
 The closing cost of a mortgage is between 1.5 to 4.5 % and is on average 2.5 % of the property value.
 However, credit card debt and car expenses are the most critical cost factors.